Mitzura Arghezi: Origins and early life

 Tudor and his immediate family were only officially registered as "Arghezi" from April 1956; though Mitzura took the famous surname, in a 2002 she referred to it as a "sweet burden", which had always seen her compared to her father.
 Throughout her life, she supported Romanian nationalism, presenting Arghezi Sr as a "good Romanian", and being herself critical of Romania's Hungarian community.
 On her father's side, she had ethnically diverse origins.
 These were long obscured by Arghezi Sr, and only became accessible after archival research in the 1970s.
 Records brought up at the time indicate that Tudor was born out of wedlock to the Romanian pastry-maker Nae Theodorescu, originally from Oltenia, and took his surname.
 Tudor's mother, Rozalia, was a domestic servant from Transylvania (at the time in Austria-Hungary), who also had children from other relationships; one of them was the lawyer Alexandru Arghezi Pârvulescu, who in 1975 revealed that "Arghezi" was also Rozalia's original surname, and not a literary pseudonym invented by her son.
 Rozalia gave her ethnic origin as "German", reporting that she had converted from Catholicism to Romanian Orthodoxy—though various of her contemporaries already knew her as a Hungarian, and more specifically a Székely, who had taught her sons to speak her native language.
 In 2015, journalist István Ferenczes discovered her birth certificate as "Rozalia Ergézi" of Vlăhița, further establishing her origin among the Székelys of Bukovina.

 Domnica spent her earliest years at Mărțișor, an estate that her father had bought and developed in Văcărești, southern Bucharest, in 1926.
 This new home was only completely built in 1931, after Arghezi Sr had drained a swamp and extended a paved road.
 Mitzura and her two brothers were all partly raised by their paternal grandmother Rozalia, who lived with them at Mărțișor; he was noticeably discreet when introducing her, leading some of his close friends to assume that she was a governess, rather than the children's grandmother.
+As a child, Mitzura coined Iosif's lifelong nickname, "Baruțu"—a contracted and corrupted form of Apăreciule, from his constant requests for apă rece ("cold water").
 After his youngest no longer required her services, Tudor forced his mother to move out of the house and into a rented apartment, or, according to Beldie, a monastery.
 The latter author was once told by Mitzura that Rozalia was Arghezi's stepmother, and was thus punished for having mistreated Tudor in his childhood; she also reported that Alexandru had been similarly shunned by the "Arghezi tribe" for speaking ill of them.
 Beldie notes that another one of Nae Theodorescu's wives, a Greek-Romanian, was on good terms with the family, and gave Mitzura her first lessons in English.